bbenne10/website/index.md

 ## Interests

-Professionally, I am interested in designing user interfaces for professional users and discovering and/or developing simple and understandable solutions to complex problems.
+At work, I am interested in designing user interfaces for expert users, as well as discovering and developing simple and understandable solutions to complex problems.

 Personally, I am quite interested in politics, gaming (video, card and board),